Openings

 - A summary in the body of the email outlining why they are interested in the role and how their background (research, courses, skills, tools, etc.) aligns with the direction of the group.

-Applicants will also be directed to apply for the Ph.D. program in the Department of Mechanical and Aerospace Engineering (MAE) at the University of Florida here.
+Applicants should also apply for the Ph.D. program in the Department of Mechanical and Aerospace Engineering (MAE) at the University of Florida here.
 In the cover letter of your application, please detail your interest in our group and how your goals align with our technical directions.

 - B.S. degree in a relevant discipline of engineering or science, such as mechanical engineering, materials science, biomedical engineering, physics, chemistry, etc.